 Because bonding material can chip, it is important to avoid such habits as biting fingernails; chewing on pens, ice, or other hard food objects; or using your bonded teeth as an opener.
 If you do notice any sharp edges on a bonded tooth or if your tooth feels odd when you bite down, give us a call.

-Veneers are also an excellent alternative to crowns in many situations.
+Veneers are an excellent alternative to crowns in many situations.
 They provide a much more conservative approach to changing a tooth’s color, size or shape.
 They can mask undesirable defects, such as teeth stained by tetracycline and damage due to an injury or as a result of a root-canal procedure.
 They are ideal for masking discolored fillings in front teeth.
 Patients with gaps between their front teeth or teeth that are chipped or worn should also consider veneers.
-Generally, they will last for many years, and the technique has shown remarkable longevity when properly performed.

 Veneers are practical facsimiles of natural teeth, but not perfect replacements.
 It’s not uncommon to see slight variations in their color upon close inspection, as this occurs even in natural teeth.
 Nevertheless, they can greatly enhance your smile and can heighten your self-esteem.